OZLER365/Comikey-Manga-And-Webtoon-Ripper/README.md

 ## ⚠️ Critical Setup & Quirks

 * **Reading Direction (MANDATORY):** You MUST set the site's reading direction to **Vertical (Scroll Up to Down)**.
 The script will not function correctly in Right-to-Left mode.
-* **Webtoon Counter Quirk:** When using Webtoon Mode, the total page counter may occasionally display one extra image (e.g., showing 46 total when there are only 45 actual images).
-This is normal and will not affect the download.

 * **Auto-Scroll Recommendation:** It is highly recommended to use the script's built-in Auto Scroll rather than scrolling manually, as it perfectly synchronizes with the image capture hooks.

 ## 🚀 Installation & Usage